ihaswn/css-animated-hover-underline/readme.md

 ```

 # Settings
-* There is a few settings that you can assign to elements as css variables:
+* There are a few settings that you can assign to elements as css variables:
   * `--ahu-transition-interval` (default: 350ms)
   * `--ahu-thickness` (default: 3px)
   * `--ahu-color` (default: white)